resilientscale/cg-customer-broker/simple-service-broker/README.md

   OK
   ```

-* We can also use `cf services` to verify we have created an instance:
+* Use `cf services` to verify we have created an instance:

   ```
   $ cf services